esther615kim/react-my-readit/GUIDE.md

 **As a user, I should be able to...**

-16. vote on a comment and immediately see the change.
+16. vote on a comment and immediately see the change.(same as 15?)
 17. navigate over pages of articles (e.g. using pagination or infinite scroll).
 18. navigate over pages of comments (e.g. using pagination or infinite scroll).
 19. view a list of all articles written by any specific user.